Jakarta International Stadium (Transjakarta)

 Jakarta International Stadium (JIS) is a Transjakarta bus rapid transit station located on Danau Sunter Barat Street, Papanggo, Tanjung Priok, North Jakarta, Indonesia.
 It is named after the adjacent association football stadium with the same name.
 The station is the northern terminus of Corridor 14 and is the only BRT station on the BRT system without fare gates and a paid area.

 The station and Corridor 14 were designed mainly to serve the stadium.
 It is situated where the defunct Taman BMW (lit.
 BMW Park) used to be.
+JIS BRT station began operational on 9 December 2021, alongside the opening of the JIS3 route from and towards Harmoni (now relabeled as route 14A, and has been extended to Monas).

 Building and layout

 Upon Corridor 14's launch, there were three shelters used: two low-floor shelters and one high-floor shelter.
 The high-floor shelter had three bus bays with simple platform barriers.
 It is the only high-floor BRT platform barrier on the network that is accessible without having to tap a card and enter the paid area.

 Since the launch of Corridor 14 as a main BRT corridor, the high-floor platform remains reserved for arrivals only, with alighting at the eastern shelter on the low-floor platform.
 Passengers tap their card on a portable Tap-on-Bus (TOB) machine available at the shelter.
 Passengers are not allowed to change direction or board another bus without tapping and paying again.